snubwoody/www/src/articles/gui-in-rust.md

 ## Widget tree

-In basically every GUI library the widgets are stored in a tree.
-Rust is based on ownership, so writing trees that have bidirectional data flow is hard.
-One approach is using reference counting and interior mutability.
+In most, if not all, GUI libraries the widgets are stored in a tree, with each widget potentially having one or more child widgets.

 **TODO:** Replace this image

 ![[widgets.png]]

+Rust is based on ownership, so writing a tree data stucture that has bidirectional data flow is difficuly.
+One approach is using reference counting and interior mutability.

+**TODO:** Check this IntoIterator

 ```rust
 use std::cell::RefCell;